cuinjune/Ofelia/README.md

 Using Ofelia, you can flexibly choose between patching and coding style based on your preference.<br />

-The external is available to be used under macOS, Windows, Linux and Raspbian.
+The external is available to be used under macOS, Windows, Linux and Raspberry Pi.

 ## Installation
 * Make sure you have [Pure Data](https://puredata.info/downloads/pure-data) installed on your desktop.